 Chatuchak Weekend Market is worth going to if you have some extra time on either Friday, Saturday or Sunday.
 It is located at Chatuchak Park on Phahonyothin Road.
 Do not expect this market to be empty!
-Get off the Sky Train at the Mo Chit Station – this is the last and northern most station along the Sukhumvit line.
+Get off the Sky Train at the Mo Chit Station – this is one of the northern most stations along the Sukhumvit Line.
 An incredible variety of items are sold here.
 This market is divided into 26 separate sections according to the type of goods sold.
 For example, there is a pet section which seems to include household pets as well as other animals which when bought, appeared to be destined for the cooking pot, home and garden, ceramics, orchids, etc.

 There is a bank here that will change money if you are running low.
-I sampled several good restaurants at this market.
-While standing next to the clock tower in the middle of the market, I was caught in a severe thunder and lightening storm followed by a horrific downpour.
+Several decent restaurants are also located here.
+While standing next to the clock tower in the middle of the market, during one visit, we were caught in a severe thunder and lightening storm followed by a horrific downpour.
 Many of the merchants scrambled to cover their wares with blankets and plastic but were only partially successful.
 When you get rain that strong there is only so much you can do.
-Fortunately a good majority of the market is covered by tin roofs and I was able to stay reasonably dry.
+Fortunately a good majority of the market is covered by tin roofs and we were able to stay reasonably dry.

 Floating Market on Klong Dao Kanong is the main Floating Market in Bangkok.
 This is a bit touristy and can be quite crowded – but there are still good food and photographs available.